NsikanPatrick/NsikanPatrick/README.md

 - 🧪 Testing — Jest (backend), React Testing Library (frontend)

 - - - - -
-- 🔭 I built  **[Vouch][(https://github.com/NsikanPatrick/vouch)](https://vouch-utility.vercel.app/).** VOUCH is a production-ready, open-source authentication engine built with NestJS and Next.js.
+- 🔭 I built  **[Vouch](https://github.com/NsikanPatrick/vouch) · [Live Demo](https://vouch-utility.vercel.app/).** VOUCH is a production-ready, open-source authentication engine built with NestJS and Next.js.
 It handles the heavy lifting—JWT tokens, refresh rotation, OTP magic links, Google OAuth, RBAC, and email tracking—so you can focus on building your product, not your auth.

 **KEY DELIVERABLES.**
 - 🔐 Enterprise-grade security out of the box